haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 **Question:** Can a Bayesian, constraint-aware allocation beat a price-weighted index on a risk-adjusted basis, and how closely can that same index be tracked in practice?

-Two USD 50m long-only DJIA funds, calibrated only on data from **Oct 2018 to Sep 2024** and evaluated **out-of-sample from 1 Oct 2024 to 20 Nov 2025**:
+Two USD 50m long-only DJIA funds, calibrated only on data from Oct 2018 to Sep 2024 and evaluated out-of-sample from 1 Oct 2024 to 20 Nov 2025:

-- **Active:** Black–Litterman returns + shrinkage covariance → constrained max-Sharpe portfolio
+- Active: Black–Litterman returns + shrinkage covariance → constrained max-Sharpe portfolio
-- **Passive:** price-weighted full replication + index-futures overlay
+- Passive: price-weighted full replication + index-futures overlay

 ## 1. Results (out-of-sample)